Michael-S/tempest/README.md

 of Go, Sandstorm or Tempest internals, or Cap'n'Proto so I'm making this up as I go along. - Mike

+As of September, 2023, when I try to install Apps through the web interface I receive an error: external.capnp:UserSession.installPackage: call on null client

+I am still digging into it.

 # Building

 To build tempest, you will need: